ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 IAM access policies allow granting permissions in a COS bucket to specific groups of objects.
 This approach allows for fine-grained access control over data access, making it useful in scenarios where different parts of a bucket need to be accessed by different users or applications.
 {: shortdesc}

-If access is required for the entire bucket, when fine grained access control is not required, follow the information on [assinging access to an individual bucket](/docs/cloud-object-storage?topic=cloud-object-storage-iam-bucket-permissions&interface=ui).
+If access is required for the entire bucket, when fine grained access control is not required, then follow the information on [assinging access to an individual bucket](/docs/cloud-object-storage?topic=cloud-object-storage-iam-bucket-permissions&interface=ui).
-{: tip}
+{: important}

 Each object stored in a COS bucket has a unique key, and these keys often follow a hierarchical structure similar to a file system.
 For example, an individual object with the key **folder1/subfolder1/file.txt** can simulate a folder or directory hierarchy, where the directory  **folder1** contains a sub-directory named **subfolder1** containing a file **file.txt**.
 Access can be assigned at any folder level.